murex/EventStormingJournal/_posts/2023-01-27-how-to-explain-design-level-event-storming-to-your-mother.markdown

 {% endcapture %}

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

-_A drawing of" The picture that explains everything."_

 I find the name of this picture a bit misleading!
 From the puzzled looks of people, I can guarantee that this picture needs explaining!